TRAVEL BLOGGER WINS 2017 BLOGGER OF THE YEAR | GLOBE MASS MEDIA EXCELLENCE AWARD

 It Can Be a Full-time Commitment

-If you are really serious about building your label from the ground-up, oftentimes the solution to it is to commit your full-time in producing quality content on a regular basis.
+If you are really serious about building your label from the ground-up, oftentimes the solution to it is to commit your full-time to producing quality content on a regular basis.
 But if you are a working employee who routinely follows a 9-to-5 schedule in the work setting, giving your all to establish your blog might be a conundrum or close to impossible.

 If you are not willing to sacrifice that something which takes most of your time to focus all your time and energy for your blog, then do not expect to build your followers and reader-base in the shortest time possible.
 Worst, do not anticipate an award based on a brand not many recognize as an authority figure in a certain niche.